Kingminer7/Erymanthus-Mod/README.md

 # Erymanthus Mod

-Turns every* button into Erymanthus, and gives it a 50% chance of rejecting your presses.
+Turns every* button into Erymanthus, and gives it a chance of rejecting your presses (adjustable in settings).

 Idea by XydroMaLikz in the GD Modding discord

-*Buttons not deriving from CCMenuItemSpriteExtra aren't supported as of now.
-This includes buttons like MegaHack's or the geode::Button utility that some mods have started using.
+*Buttons not deriving from CCMenuItem or geode::Button aren't supported as of now.
+Some button types may not work properly (such as togglers)